 Prior to kindergarten there are many things parents can do to support their child's transition to school.
-From making sure appropriate documentation is gathered, to playing and reading with and listening to their child, the year before kindergarten is a great opportunity to develop school readiness!
+From making sure appropriate documentation is gathered, to playing and reading with and listening to their child, the year before Kindergarten is a great opportunity to develop school readiness!

-Check out readiness resources at www.hcpss.org/enroll/kindergarten/ and review The Year before Kindergarten timeline at the bottom of the page.
-Or visit the Kindergarten What Your Child Will Learn guides https://www.hcpss.org/academics/what-your-child-will-learn-guides/ and review the Ready for Kindergarten dropdown.
-In addition, there will be activities offered at your assigned school to support the transition to kindergarten.
+Check out readiness resources at www.hcpss.org/enroll/kindergarten and review The Year before Kindergarten timeline at the bottom of the page.
+In addition, there may be activities offered at your assigned school to support the transition to kindergarten.